Online Reasoning Calibration: Test-Time Training Enables Generalizable Conformal LLM Reasoning: Additional Experiments

 \subsection{Ablation Studies}

-\paragraph{TTT is essential, not just the architecture.} Table~\ref{tab:ablation_core} ablates the TTT-Probe by comparing against two controls: (1) standard supervised training on the same architecture, and (2) random initialization without any training.
-The ``standard'' variants train the same probe architecture (no-QK or QK) via standard Adam optimization, using the same learning rate ($10^{-3}$) and number of epochs (20 for no-QK, 10 for QK) as the corresponding TTT variants.
-At inference, standard-trained probes apply a single forward pass per step without online updates.
-The ``no meta-training'' variants use randomly initialized weights with online updates only; since no training occurs, these results are epoch-independent.
+\paragraph{TTT is essential, not just the architecture.} Table~\ref{tab:ablation_core} ablates the TTT-Probe by comparing against two controls: (1) standard supervised training on the same architecture, and (2) random initialization, with and without online updates.
+The ``standard'' variant trains the same no-QK probe architecture via standard Adam optimization, using the same learning rate ($10^{-3}$) and number of epochs (20) as the corresponding TTT variant.
+At inference, the standard-trained probe applies a single forward pass per step without online updates.
+The ``no meta-training'' variants use randomly initialized weights (with or without online updates); since no training occurs, these results are epoch-independent.

 \textbf{Standard training is insufficient; TTT meta-learning is the key contributor.} The standard-trained no-QK probe achieves only 23.9\% savings, substantially below the static baseline (38.0\%).
 Without PCA, training a linear model on the full 5{,}120-dimensional embedding space is prone to overfitting on 150K training samples.
-The standard-trained QK variant (39.4\%) performs comparably to the static baseline, since its learned projection ($\theta_Q$: $5{,}120 \to 128$) serves a similar role to PCA.
-Neither standard-trained variant benefits from online adaptation at inference.
-Replacing standard training with TTT meta-learning improves savings from 23.9\% to 47.5\% for no-QK (a 2.0$\times$ increase) and from 39.4\% to 41.4\% for QK.
+The standard-trained probe does not benefit from online adaptation at inference.
+Replacing standard training with TTT meta-learning improves savings from 23.9\% to 47.5\% (a 2.0$\times$ increase).
 The meta-learning outer loop trains the probe not just to classify correctness, but to produce scores that improve through online updates at inference.
-Without any training at all (random initialization), online updates alone achieve only 25.4\% savings, confirming that meta-learned initialization is essential.
+The QK block isolates the contribution of each TTT component: starting from the full TTT-Probe (41.4\%), removing meta-training drops savings to 25.4\%, and further removing online updates drops savings to 17.3\%.
+Without meta-learned initialization, online updates alone recover only a fraction of the performance, confirming that both components are essential.

 Figure~\ref{fig:risk_compute} visualizes the full risk--savings tradeoff in the in-distribution setting.
 The gap between TTT-Probe and the static baseline is most pronounced in the moderate-risk regime ($\delta \in [0.05, 0.2]$), where the online adaptation provides the largest marginal benefit.
 At higher $\delta$, all methods converge as most steps can be skipped regardless of probe quality.